She's So Unusual: Singles

-The lead single from the album was "Girls Just Want to Have Fun", released on September 6, 1983.
-This single achieved massive success in the United States with its music video playing in heavy rotation on several stations, and eventually peaking at number two on the Billboard Hot 100.
+The lead single from the album was "Girls Just Want to Have Fun", released on October 17, 1983.
+The single achieved massive success in the United States with its music video playing in heavy rotation on several stations, and eventually peaking at number two on the Billboard Hot 100.
 It received Platinum certification from the Recording Industry Association of America (RIAA) for sales of 2,000,000 copies.
 The single was a success internationally, reaching the top ten in 19 countries and number one in 10 countries, including; Australia, Canada, Ireland, Japan, New Zealand, Brazil and Norway.
 "Girls Just Want to Have Fun" received nominations at the 1985 Grammy Awards for Record of the Year and Best Female Pop Vocal Performance, and won Best Female Video at the 1984 MTV Video Music Awards, among several nominations.
+In the year end Top 100 of 1984 in New Zealand, the single was included on the top spots.

-"Time After Time" was the second single released from the album, and was released in April 1984.
+"Time After Time" was the second single released from the album, and was released in March 1984.
 It repeated the success of the previous single and spent two consecutive weeks at number one on the Billboard Hot 100, becoming Lauper's first number one hit on the Hot 100 and eventually spending a total of 20 weeks on the chart and receiving Gold certification from the RIAA for 1,000,000 copies sold.
 Like the previous single, "Time After Time" was an international success and reached the top ten in 15 countries.
 The song received a Grammy nomination for Song of the Year.
+In the year end Top 100 of 1984 in New Zealand, the single was included on the top spots.